staxrip/staxrip/md/test-build.md

 - added option to define a default subtitle name
 - added option to enable a default subtitle
 - added possibility to define tags for MKV muxer
+- support for using AviSynth filters in VapourSynth

 #### Fixed Bugs